-UNC also offers an online Master of Science in Dietetics with Dietetic Internship, a three-year, online program designed to prepare students for successful completion of the Registered Dietitian Examination as well as entry-level practice.
-This program is accredited by the Accreditation Council for Education in Nutrition and Dietetics (ACEND).
+UNC also offers a combined Master of Science in Dietetics with Dietetic Internship, a three-year, online program designed to prepare students for successful completion of the Registered Dietitian Examination as well as for entry-level practice.
+This dietetic internship component of this program is accredited by the Accreditation Council for Education in Nutrition and Dietetics of the Academy of Nutrition and Dietetics.

 The curriculum of 55 credits supports the development of skills related to being a Registered Dietitian Nutritionist and provides hands-on learning opportunities in supervised practice settings.
-Through coursework, students will develop critical thinking and leadership skills that will support their future work and development as a Registered Dietitian Nutritionist.
-This program assumes an undergraduate background in Nutrition and Dietetics and completion of the Didactic Courses in Dietetics resulting in either a Declaration of Intent or a Verification Statement to apply - please discuss the options with your Dietetics Program Director.
+You will complete online graduate level coursework in the first two years of the program, followed by internship rotations in the communities of your choice in the third year.
+The internship component allows you to choose one of two concentration areas, Nutrition Education and Counseling or Management in Dietetics, within your overall practice experience.